nattog/passthrough/README.md

 there are two example scripts, showing how to interact with passthrough either as a mod or a library. they detail how to include it in scripts so that users can define callbacks on incoming midi data.
 ### mod

-navigate to the mod menu at SYSTEM > MODS, scroll to `PASSTHROUGH` and turn encoder 3 until a `+` symbol appears. restart norns and passthrough is running. when norns is shutdown, the current state of passthrough is saved.
+navigate to the mod menu at `SYSTEM > MODS`, scroll to `PASSTHROUGH` and turn encoder 3 until a `+` symbol appears. restart norns and passthrough is running. when norns is shutdown, the current state of passthrough is saved.
 When norns is turned back on, it will remember these settings.

-navigate back to the mod menu and this time there will be a `>` symbol to the right of PASSTHROUGH. press key 3 and the screen should display the passthrough mod menu
+navigate back to the mod menu and this time there will be a `>` symbol to the right of PASSTHROUGH. press `key 3` and the screen should display the passthrough mod menu

 #### mod menu controls
+- `key 2` returns to `SYSTEM > MODS`
-- key 3 changes which midi device is being edited
+- `key 3` changes which midi device is being edited
-- encoder 2 scrolls the menu to access parameters for the current midi device
+- `enc 2` scrolls the menu to access parameters for the current midi device
-- encoder 3 changes the value of the selected parameter
+- `enc 3` changes the value of the selected parameter

 ### library